lindsey-fullstackdev/lindsey-fullstackdev/README.md

 ---

 ## 👩‍💻 About Me
-I’m a **full-stack software engineer** who builds systems the same way I’ve built my life — with precision, persistence, and purpose.
+I’m a **full-stack software engineer and support engineer** who builds systems the same way I’ve built my life — with precision, persistence, and purpose.
 My background spans **Computing Science, Health Sciences, and Psychology**, giving me a human-centered approach to technology and a focus on systems that make life simpler for real people.

-I’ve **architected, integrated, and deployed multiple full-stack production systems** across web and mobile platforms — handling everything from UI/UX and API design to deployment and security.
+I’ve **architected, debugged, and deployed multiple full-stack production systems** across web and mobile platforms — handling everything from UI/UX and API design to deployment, documentation, and security.

 - 🎓 Bachelor of Computing Science (TRU 2025 – With Distinction)
 - 🎓 Additional degrees in Health Sciences and Psychology